AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Get Usage-Based Insurance

-Virginia has the 10th-highest average commute time in the U.S. at 26 minutes, according to 2021 U.S. Census data.
-Yet the state has the sixth-highest rate of people who work from home, 22 percent of the population.
-Additionally, of the drivers who don’t work remotely, nearly a quarter have a commute less than 15 minutes long.3
+Virginia has the 9th-highest average commute time in the U.S. at 28 minutes, according to 2022 U.S. Census data.
+However, 35 percent of the state’s population work from home.
+Additionally, of the drivers who don’t work remotely, nearly a quarter have a commute less than 15 minutes long.1

 If you work from home or have a short commute, consider pay-per-mile, or usage-based, insurance.
 Strictly pay-per-mile insurance plans will charge you based on your mileage, while some programs also track your driving habits.
 You can save money if you drive fewer miles than average or if you drive safely, avoiding hard braking, rapid acceleration, and distracted driving.